 Sustainable cloud servers: what is green cloud storage?

 Green cloud hosting offers an eco-friendly, efficient and scalable solution for businesses.
-With over half of all corporate data now stored in the cloud, it’s clear that the demand for services like cloud storage has never been higher.
+With 60% of all corporate data expected to reside in the cloud, it’s clear that the demand for services like cloud storage has never been higher.
 Improving the sustainability of services like cloud storage will therefore have a huge impact on greenhouse gas emissions.

-So how can ordinary cloud storage be turned into green cloud storage, and what are cloud providers doing to improve the sustainability of their cloud server hosting?
+So what is green cloud computing, how can ordinary cloud storage be turned into green cloud storage, and what are cloud providers doing to create environmentally-friendly cloud solutions?
 Keep reading to discover more about green cloud storage and its future.

-How can cloud storage improve your business’s sustainability?
+How can green cloud storage improve your business’s sustainability?

 Before we start discussing green cloud strategies, it’s important to note that green cloud is also used to refer to the inherent environmental benefits of cloud computing.
 Let’s take a look at how cloud storage in particular can improve your business’s eco-friendliness.